Skip to main content

 One interest of my lab is to identify disease-causing genes using genome-wide data.
-Through collaborations, I am conducting several studies aiming at understanding the genetic etiology of Mendelian and complex diseases using genome sequencing data.
-Here are a few examples:
+Through collaborations, we are conducting several studies aiming at understanding the genetic etiology of Mendelian and complex diseases using genome sequencing data.
+Here are a few examples.

 Prevalence of neuronal ceroid lipofuscinosis